jakerood/streaming-05-smart-smoker/README.md

 ### Screenshot of Smoker Alert

-Below is an example of the Smoker Consumer sending a Smoker Alert (see top righ terminal).
+Below is an example of the Smoker Consumer sending a Smoker Alert (see top right terminal).
 A Smoker Alert is triggered if the smoker temperature decreases by more than 15 degrees F in 2.5 minutes.

 ![Screenshot of Smoker Alert](screenshots/smoker_alert_screenshot.png)